rollcredits/ts-error-as-value/README.md

 ```ts
 import "ts-error-as-value/lib/globals";
 ```
-This will make the functions ok, err and withResult, as well as the types Ok, Err and Result globally available
+This will make the functions ok, fail and withResult, as well as the types Ok, Fail and Result globally available

 ---

-## ok and err - Basic Usage
+## ok and fail - Basic Usage
-Creating `Ok` and `Err` result objects
+Creating `Ok` and `Fail` result objects
 ```ts
 const { data, error } = ok("Hello");
 if (error) {